 Seattle Bride is currently seeking an editorial assistant interested in writing about the wedding industry, as well as fashion and shopping, for a 10-to-20-hour-a-week internship position.

-The internship starts in January 2018 (specific date is flexible) and runs until June 2018.
+The internship starts in January 2019 (specific date is flexible) and runs until June 2019.
 Academic credit is available for students.
-If academic credit is not needed, a nominal stipend is paid upon completion of the full 6-month program.

 We welcome applications from students and non-students alike, but prefer applicants with a strong interest in pursuing a career in editing or writing.
 Student applicants needn’t be enrolled in a journalism program, but must have good written and verbal communication skills and be adept with social media.